Insurer Old Mutual picks Standard Bank's Hemphill as new CEO

-LONDON (Reuters) - Africa-focused insurance company Old Mutual (OML.L) said on Wednesday that it had appointed Standard Bank (SBKJ.J) executive Bruce Hemphill to lead the company, replacing Julian Roberts.
+LONDON, April 15 (Reuters) - Africa-focused insurance company Old Mutual said on Wednesday that it had appointed Standard Bank executive Bruce Hemphill to lead the company, replacing Julian Roberts.

 Hemphill, currently chief executive of Wealth, Insurance and Non-Bank Financial Services at Standard Bank, the largest African banking group by assets and earnings, was previously chief executive of Liberty Group.